- Crying and tearfulness

 - Try to get some time to yourself and with your partner if you can.
-Even if its only going to WeightWatchers – the important thing is getting out of the house and turning off ‘the babies channel’ even for an hour a week.
+The important thing is getting out of the house and turning off ‘the babies channel’ even for an hour a week.

-- Talk to other mums with twins –come to the IMBA multiples clubs or ring the IMBA helpline on 01-8749056.
+- Talk to other mums with twins –come to the IMBA multiples clubs.
 You will find that they also feel many of the same things you do.
 A lot of women feel that it is their inability to cope that is causing the depression, in fact it is the reverse, it is the illness that is causing the inability to cope.

 Once again, remember that it is NOT your fault that you have PND.